utkarshjaiswal0004/Login_SingUp_Firebase_Flutter_App/README.md

-# Flutter Firebase App - Login, SingUp and Dashboard Screen
+# Flutter Firebase App - Login, SingUp and Dashboard Screen Test For Gorrin System (Created in 5 hours)

   This is just a basic app having features of Real Time Read Write Operation in Dashboard Screen from firebase, login with email page and a signUp page